TMJ Surgery in Thailand Your guide to cost, top dentists & hospitals

 When Is Revision Surgery Needed?

 Revision surgery may be considered if symptoms persist or recur after the initial procedure.
 Scar tissue reformation is the most common reason.
-The importance of physiotherapy compliance cannot be overstated — patients who follow their exercise programme diligently have significantly lower revision rates.
+Post-operative physical therapy is a substantial part of TMJ recovery; outcomes correlate with consistent participation in the exercise programme.
 If revision is needed, arthroscopy can often address the issue without requiring a second open procedure.

 Planning Your Trip to Thailand for TMJ Surgery